 Ohhh yes.
 Vegan cake batter blondies.
 It can be done.
+These vegan blondies have crispy, crackly tops, a hint of vanilla flavor, and a chewy but tender interior.

 PS: for my whole foods, non-processed, health-oriented readers… you may want to cover your eyes.